-To help prevent this: Document Your Work!
+To help prevent this: Document Your Work.

 A general definition of informed consent in relation to oral history can be found by reading and repeating already established projects.
 Seriously, read, or at least scan, this blogroll, and move on to other sources of information that discuss the importance of clear, concise, and weel-written consent documentation.

-Also useful, the Sound Memory Potential Narrator short form helps to make initial contact which might be otherwise overlooked.
+Also useful, the Sound Memory Potential Narrator page helps to make initial contact which might be otherwise overlooked.
 This form works great when used to make connections through word of mouth, visitor center display literature, or community events.